-Victoria Day in 2016
+Victoria Day in 2020

-In 2016 the Victoria Day holiday is on Monday, May 23.
+In 2020 the Victoria Day holiday is on Monday, May 18.

 Victoria Day is a Canadian statutory holiday celebrated on the Monday preceding May 25 in every province and territory.
 It honours Queen Victoria's birthday.

 Victoria Day is also commonly referred to as the "May two-four weekend" or the "May long weekend" and it marks the unofficial start of the cottage season where cases of beer* are consumed by hard working Canadians.
 That's what we heard anyway.
 Or maybe it's called May two-four because May 24, 1819 is Queen Victoria's birthday :-)

 FYI: Prince Edward (1767–1820) after whom PEI was named was Queen Victoria's father.

 Victoria Day is a non-statutory "general" holiday in the maritime provinces of New Brunswick, Nova Scotia and PEI.
 In Quebec the National Patriots' Day is commemorted on this day.*A case of beer containing 24 bottles or cans is called a two-four.

 |May 18||May 24||May 23|

 Send us your holiday tips, comments, observations or ideas about Victoria Day.

 Yeesh.
 We don't all drink beer, you know.